“Looking five years forward”

 Rob Young, Director, Sporting People

-This fully interactive session will be led by Sporting People and will be looking to get the views and insights from delegates on the potential of a national workforce registration scheme.
+This fully interactive session was led by Sporting People and who were looking to get the views and insights from delegates on the potential of a national workforce registration scheme.

 How are technology and data important to the future of physical activity?